JS-Broadcast/Getting-started-with-es6/README.md

 // class body

 getSpecs() { // class method
-return 'This machine has ' + this.memory + ' of RAM and running on' + CPU + ' processor.';
+return 'This machine has ' + this.memory + ' of RAM and running on' + this.processor + ' processor.';
 }

 // ..
 N of methods